chrisadipascual/TextAreaPlus/README.md

 ### Like the plugin?

-Engrish is not my first language - you are not required to donate stuff, this is only for those who can afford to help.
+Engrish is not my first language - you are not required to donate stuff, this is for those who can afford to help.
 Your kind messages also boosts my morale!

 [Any amount is appreciated.](https://paypal.me/chrispascual/)